ACM40960/project-Malhotra-G/README.md

 mplsoccer is a Python library for plotting soccer/football charts in Matplotlib and loading StatsBomb open-data.

+*plotly* -

+Library for producing interactive plots.

 ## Installation Instructions
-The user **must**  install Jupyter Notebooks prior to running any scripts.
+The user **must**  install Jupyter Notebooks prior to running `Laliga_19-20_playAnalysis` script.

 All installation methods and requirements can be found [here](https://docs.jupyter.org/en/latest/install/notebook-classic.html#:~:text=Jupyter%20installation%20requires%20Python%203.3,%2C%20pip%2C%20instead%20of%20Anaconda.)

-It is recommended to download [Anaconda](https://www.anaconda.com/products/distribution) for an easier installation
+It is recommended to download [Anaconda](https://www.anaconda.com/products/distribution) for an easier installation(Other libraries such as Numpy,pandas,seaborn,matplotlib,sklearn will be installed automatically)

 If any **errors** are encountered during the installation, use the [troubleshoot](https://docs.anaconda.com/anaconda/user-guide/troubleshooting/) forum

 Following libraries needs to be installed in jupyter notebook using `pip` commmand.

-- `pip install mplsoccer`
-- `pip install plotly`
+import sys
+!{sys.executable} -m pip install mplsoccer !{sys.executable} -m pip install plotly

 ## Running the code